dss-extensions/dss_capi/docs/usage.md

     - It reduces the memory handling burden (at the cost of a loss of explicit names for the pointers)
     - It removes two arguments of the function call -- it may seem

-It is important to note that the GR mode can be used in conjunction with the DR mode, so you can update you code to use the GR mode where it excels.
+It is important to note that the GR mode can be used in conjunction with the IR mode, so you can update you code to use the GR mode where it excels.

 Its usage is simple: call `DSS_GetGRPointers()` once to get the pointer references.
 There pointers passed as parameters will then be updated with pointers to the global result strucutures created in the Pascal code.
 ```c